simonmichael/hledger/hledger/hledger.m4.md

 rather than expressing the difference as `{B} @ T` with `B ≠ T` on the asset itself.
 The [Acquire](#acquire) section below shows an example.

+### Cost basis precision

+An inferred cost basis can be a non-terminating decimal (eg `3 ABC @@ $10` gives a $10/3 unit cost).
+Internally hledger keeps such costs at high precision, and calculates gains from the unrounded value; but in lot names it displays at most 8 decimal digits (eg `{2021-03-08, $3.33333333}`), or more if the commodity's declared display style has more (eg `commodity $0.0000000000`).
+A lot's displayed name always works as a selector, even when it is a rounded display of a longer inferred cost.

+Two precision-related cautions:

+- When lots migrate to a new journal file as text (eg with `close --lots`), only the displayed digits survive: the new file's cost basis is exactly the displayed value, so subsequent gains can differ from the old file's by a tiny amount (up to half of the last displayed digit, per unit, once).
+If you track commodities needing finer cost precision (eg micro-priced tokens, or costs denominated in a cryptocurrency), declare a wider display style for the cost commodity up front.

+- Changing a commodity's declared display precision can change how inferred costs render in lot names.
+Any lot names or selectors recorded in the journal with the old rendering will then stop matching: hledger reports "no lots matching ...", listing the account's actual lots.
+Recovery is simple but
+  manual: update the recorded names/selectors to the new rendering, which is shown in the error message (or by `print --lots`).
+Selectors using just the date (and label) don't embed a cost and are unaffected - one more reason to prefer them.

 ## Lot movements

 hledger understands three kinds of event involving lots.